RGNMR: A Gauss-Newton method for robust matrix completion with theoretical guarantees: Additional simulations

 Note that $\sum_i p_i = \sum_j q_j = w$.
 We sample each entry $(i,j)$ with probability $\frac{p_i q_j}{w}$.
 The expected number of observed entries is then $\mathbb{E}[\Omega] = w$.
 In Figure \ref{fig: non_uniform_sampling_experiment} we illustrate that \RGNMR performs better than most methods when the entries are sampled under this scheme.

+For the diagonal-band pattern, we generated $n\times n $ matrices of rank $r$ with a diagonal bandwidth of length $pr$ across different values of $p$.
+This results in approximately $(n+n)\cdot pr$ observed entries and therefore $p$ is approximately the oversampling ratio.
+As illustrated in Figure \ref{fig: diagonal sampling}, though \RGNMR requires a larger oversampling ratio than in the uniform pattern to succeed in this task, it stills outperforms other RMC methods.

-\paragraph{Outliers and additive noise.} In Figure \ref{fig: additive_noise} we illustrate \RGNMR stability to additive noise.
-In this simulation, all observed entries are corrupted by additive white Gaussian noise with known standard deviation $\sigma$, in addition to the few outliers entries.
+\paragraph{Outliers and additive noise.} In Figures \ref{fig: additive_noise}, \ref{fig: condition number with additive noise} and \ref{fig: oversampling number with additive noise} we illustrate that \RGNMR still outperform most RMC methods even under additive noise.
+In these simulation, all observed entries are corrupted by additive white Gaussian noise with known standard deviation $\sigma$, in addition to the few outliers entries.
 In this scenario inliers entries are corrupted with random noise.
 Note that our method for upper bounding $k^*$ is based on the assumption that the error in those entries is the result of rounding errors, see \ref{subsec: Estimating the number of corrupted entries}.
 To overcome this problem, when searching for an upper bound on $k^*$ we terminated \RGNMR once $\frac{\|L_{t} -X\|_{F(\Omega\setminus\Lambda_t)}}{\|X\|_{F(\Omega\setminus\Lambda_t)}} \leq \sqrt{\sigma}$.

 \paragraph{High rank matrices.} In Figure \ref{fig: phase_transition} we compare the performance of various RMC method as a function of the rank of the target matrix $L^*$.
 Following \citep{huang2021robust, wang2024leave} we fix the corruption rate $\alpha = 0.1$ and vary the rank and the fraction of observed entries $\frac{|\Omega|}{n_1 n_2}$.
 As shown, \RGNMR successfully recovers $L^*$ from a small fraction of the observed entries even if the rank of $L^*$ is relatively high.